 Chronic pulmonary aspergillosis treatment varies with the manifestations of the disease in the wide range previously described and patient's pulmonary status:

 Prognosis depends on the initial presentation of the infection, with allergic bronchogenic aspergillosis being the milder end of the spectrum and invasive aspergillosis being the severe end of the spectrum.
-Treatment course and response largely depends on the site of infection as well as patient's immune state.
+Treatment course and response largely depends on the site of infection as well as the patient's immune state.
 Longer treatment periods might be required for immunocompromised patients who have a slower response to treatment.

 Prevention of advanced disease starts with reducing mold-exposure and antifungal prophylaxis targeted to high-risk patients with options such as mold-active azoles, echinocandins, and amphotericin B formulations.